bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 The file `recommended_settings.yaml` defines an ordered list of parameter presets plus K (HDBSCAN replicates per setting).
 The first setting is the **primary** used by one-click "Map Fire".
 "Map Fire with Settings" runs every setting × K replicates.
 Loaded on startup from `<out_root>/recommended_settings.yaml` first, falling back to the package-shipped default if the shared copy is missing.
 The recommended settings list is **shared across years** (not per-year): a year switch preserves whatever the admin last saved.

+Since 2026-04-23 the file also carries a sibling `presets:` key (see *Operational features → Preset bundles*). `settings:` and `presets:` serve different UIs — `settings:` is the sweep list for **Map Fire with settings**, `presets:` is the quick-seed button row above the sliders for one-click form fill.
+Both coexist; either can be empty.

 ```yaml
 k_runs_per_setting: 3
 k_jitter: 1          # HDBSCAN fan-out step across K replicates